SohamKarawade/EDA-Netflix-Content-Analysis/README.md

-This project performs an exploratory data analysis (EDA) on a dataset containing information about Netflix titles.
-The aim is to extract valuable insights regarding the distribution of content types, genres, ratings, and content additions over the years.

-- Project Overview
-The dataset provides information on various Netflix titles, including TV shows and movies.
-By analyzing this data, we aim to uncover patterns and trends such as:
-The distribution of TV shows vs movies.
-The most popular genres.
-The most common ratings across content.
-Trends in the number of titles added over the years.
-Average duration of TV shows and movies.
-The countries with the most content on Netflix.

-- Dataset
-The dataset used in this project is a collection of Netflix titles, which includes the following columns:
-title: The title of the movie or TV show.
-type: The type of content (e.g., Movie or TV Show).
-director: The director of the movie or TV show.
-cast: The cast members of the movie or TV show.
-country: The country where the title was produced.
-date_added: The date the title was added to Netflix.
-release_year: The year the movie or TV show was released.
-rating: The rating of the content (e.g., PG, R, etc.).
-duration: The duration of the content (in minutes for movies, seasons for TV shows).
-listed_in: The genre(s) of the title.

-- Technologies Used
-Python: Programming language used for data processing and analysis.
-Pandas: For data manipulation and cleaning.
-Matplotlib & Seaborn: For data visualization.
-Jupyter Notebook: For interactive data analysis.

-- Steps Performed in EDA
-Basic Data Exploration: Loaded the dataset and checked its structure and summary statistics.
-Handling Missing Values: Checked for missing values and handled them by filling or dropping based on context.
-Feature Engineering: Created new columns like year_added and month_added for further analysis.
-Exploratory Data Analysis:
-Count the number of TV shows and movies.
-Analyze the top countries with most titles.
-Find the most common genres.
-Distribution of ratings.
-Analyze trends in content additions over the years.

-- Visualizations:
-Content type distribution (Movies vs TV Shows).
-Year-wise content added.
-Top countries with the most titles.
-Common genres.
-Rating distribution.
-Average duration for movies and TV shows.

-- Insights
-Content Type: The majority of Netflix content consists of Movies, with a significant number of TV Shows.
-Year-wise Additions: Most content was added to Netflix between 2019 and 2020.
-Top Genres: The most common genres include Drama, Comedy, and Documentary.
-Average Duration: TV Shows tend to have shorter durations compared to Movies.
-Rating Distribution: There is a wide variety of ratings, with the majority being rated TV-MA, PG-13, and TV-PG.
+This project performs a comprehensive **Exploratory Data Analysis (EDA)** on a dataset containing details about Netflix titles, including both Movies and TV Shows.
+The goal is to uncover trends and insights such as the distribution of content types, popular genres, release patterns, and country-wise contributions to the Netflix library.

+---

+# Project Objective

+To analyze and visualize key attributes of Netflix content to answer questions like:
+- What is the ratio of Movies vs TV Shows?
+- Which genres dominate the platform?
+- What are the most frequent content ratings?
+- How has content addition evolved over time?
+- Which countries contribute the most content?
+- What's the average duration of Movies vs TV Shows?

+---

+# Dataset

+The dataset includes the following columns:
+- **title** – Name of the show/movie
+- **type** – Movie or TV Show
+- **director** – Director of the title
+- **cast** – Main actors/actresses
+- **country** – Production country
+- **date_added** – When it was added to Netflix
+- **release_year** – Year of release
+- **rating** – Content rating (e.g., PG, R, TV-MA)
+- **duration** – Length of movie/show
+- **listed_in** – Genre(s)

+---

+# Tech Stack

+- **Python:** Core programming language
+- **Pandas:** For data manipulation
+- **Matplotlib & Seaborn:** For rich and aesthetic data visualization
+- **Jupyter Notebook:** Interactive EDA environment

+---

+# EDA Steps

+1. **Data Exploration**
+   - Load dataset
+   - Understand structure, data types, and value distribution

+2. **Missing Value Handling**
+   - Identify and manage null values appropriately

+3. **Feature Engineering**
+   - Extract new features like `year_added`, `month_added`, and `content_age`

+4. **Univariate & Bivariate Analysis**
+   - Count and compare Movies vs TV Shows
+   - Top countries producing Netflix content
+   - Most common genres and ratings
+   - Year-wise and month-wise content addition trends

+---

+# Visualizations

+- Content type distribution: 📺 TV Shows vs 🎥 Movies
+- Year-wise and month-wise addition trends
+- Top contributing countries
+- Most popular genres
+- Distribution of content ratings
+- Average duration comparison between Movies and TV Shows

+---

+# Key Insights

+- **Content Type:** Majority of titles are Movies, with a notable portion of TV Shows.
+- **Genres:** Drama, Comedy, and Documentaries are the most common.
+- **Year-wise Trends:** Most content was added in 2019 and 2020.
+- **Ratings:** Common ratings include TV-MA, PG-13, and TV-PG.
+- **Countries:** The United States leads in content count, followed by India and the UK.
+- **Durations:** Movies generally have longer durations; TV Shows often span 1–3 seasons.

+---